 The misorientation axes in specimen coordinates

-Analyzing the misorientation axis in specimen coordinates is a bit more involved as it requires to extract the two neighbouring orientations to each boundary segment.
-To do this we use the ebsdId stored in the boundary segments.
+Analyzing the misorientation axis in specimen coordinates is a bit more involved as it requires to extract the two neighboring orientations to each boundary segment.
+To do this we use the ebsdId

 figure(1)